 Tics are frequently preceded by premonitory sensations described by patients as a need to stretch the muscle, increased tension or discomfort, or an urge to have to tic until it "feels just right."
 The latter premonitory sensation is particularly interesting in that the "just right" phenomenology may be integrated into compulsive behaviors such as constant rearranging, piling and lining up in a symmetrical pattern, excessive checking, washing or ritualistic house cleaning.
-Frequently TS patients engage in activities until it looks "just right" or tic until it feels "just right."
-The clinician must consider which component of TS to medicate; the obsession that triggers the tic, the tic itself, or both.
-TS children volitionally exert their energy to suppress their tics in order to avoid embarrassment or social ridicule.
+Frequently Tourette syndrome patients engage in activities until it looks "just right" or tic until it feels "just right."
+The clinician must consider which component of Tourette syndrome to medicate; the obsession that triggers the tic, the tic itself, or both.
+Tourette syndrome children volitionally exert their energy to suppress their tics in order to avoid embarrassment or social ridicule.
 These children may have more tics when they return home from school and are relaxed.

-In addition to tics, TS is commonly associated with ADHD and OCD (60-90 percent and 40-60 percent of TS patients, respectively), as well as other behavioral problems such as poor impulse control, anxiety, mood and conduct disorders, and self-injurious behavior.
+In addition to tics, Tourette syndrome is commonly associated with ADHD and OCD (60-90 percent and 40-60 percent of Tourette syndrome patients, respectively), as well as other behavioral problems such as poor impulse control, anxiety, mood and conduct disorders, and self-injurious behavior.
 These behavioral symptoms may contribute to poor academic, social and work adjustment and productivity and for many patients they are more concerning and debilitating than the motor tics.

-OCD.
-That OCD is a part of the spectrum of neurobehavioral manifestations in TS is now well accepted.
+OCD - That OCD is a part of the spectrum of neurobehavioral manifestations in Tourette syndrome is now well accepted.
 Obsessions are characterized by intense, intrusive thoughts, such as concerns about bodily wastes and secretions, unfounded fears, checking behavior, need for exactness, symmetry, evenness and neatness, excessive religious concerns, perverse sexual thoughts, and intrusions of words, phrases or music.
 Compulsions consist of subjective urge to perform meaningless and irrational rituals, such as checking, counting, cleaning, washing, touching, smelling, hoarding and rearranging.
-A pathogenic link between TS and OCD is also suggested by the finding that the majority of patients with OCD had a lifetime history of tics.
+A pathogenic link between Tourette syndrome and OCD is also suggested by the finding that the majority of patients with OCD had a lifetime history of tics.
 Repetitive thoughts, comments or songs may occupy the child's thought processes while ritualistic behaviors such as persistent tapping on the table, erasing the blackboard or perfecting handwriting compete for the child's focus, concentration and efficiency.

 Treatment for Tics